lilianricaud/presentations/stigmergy-ncraft.md

 ---

-# *a priori* openness / authorization / trasnparency
+# *a priori* openness / authorization / transparency

 ---